 Peer Power started the 2018-19 school year with 122 Success Coaches who received 48 hours of summer training at the University of Memphis and participate in Monthly Motivators, professional development training sessions aimed to sharpen their skills.
 The total number of hours committed by Peer Power for training will approach 10,000 by May 2019.

-Peer Power also operates ACT Prep University, which served 1196 students from 53 different Shelby County Schools in 2018.
+Peer Power also operates ACT Prep University, which served students from Shelby County Schools in 2018.
 The goal of this program is to get test scores to a 22, the minimum for Shelby County students to be eligible for Tennessee state-funded scholarships.

 Peer Power’s mission is to inspire and empower youth to take control of their academic success.